A-DONALD/AI-Classifier/README.md

    cd AI-Classifier
    ```

-2. Execute the `app.py` script directly in the location folder or with the commands:
+2. Execute the `app.py` script with the commands:

    ```
    python app.py